Party plan: How it works

 In this system, representatives of the sales organization, usually women, approach other women about hosting a social event in their homes during which a product will be demonstrated and offered for sale to guests.
 In consideration, they will be given hostess gifts and a portion of the proceeds from the amount of goods sold.
 Frequently all in attendance will be given a token item of nominal value as an incentive to attend.

 At the event, the salesperson displays and demonstrates various products.
 She then takes orders from attendees.
 The salesperson is almost always paid solely a commission on sales.
 If the salesperson has recruited other sales people into the organization, then she also receives a commission based on her recruits' sales.

 History

 The party plan is regarded as primarily the invention of Norman W. Squires, who developed it for Stanley Home Products in Westfield, MA, which company was founded by Stanley Beveridge and Catherine O'Brien in the mid-1930s.
 Mr. Beveridge and Ms. O'Brien were former employees of the Fuller Brush Company, which sold its products with door-to-door salespersons.

+Tupperware further developed the party plan to sell products.
+The “Tupperware party” enabled women of the 1950s to earn an independent income without holding a regular job.
+Brownie Wise (1913–1992), a former sales representative of Stanley Home Products, started organizing more of these parties and was soon made vice president of marketing in 1951.
+Later, she created Tupperware Parties Inc.

+During the early 1950s, Tupperware products gained popularity, and sales increased.
+The company continued the Tupperware parties and rewarded top-selling women.